mike99mac/minimy-mike99mac/gcode/README.md

 - Place the outlet 0.750" away from the front panel.
 This will leave enough room in the back to stow the main power cord.
 - Run the power cord through the Romex connector and attach it to the outlet
 - Screw the outlet into the side of the box.
--

 ### Install amplifier power supply
 To install the amplifier power supply, perform the following tasks:
 - Get a piece of about 1" wide aluminum flashing about 2" longer the the width of the power supply, plus two sides.
-- Make 4 folds so the flashing extends about 1" on either side of the power supply, and screw in.
+- Make 4 folds so the flashing extends about 1" on either side of the power supply.
-- Attach the power supply centered under the buttons and touching the front panel.
+- Attach this strap with 1/2" screws to the power supply centered under the buttons and touching the front panel.

 ### Install Raspberry Pi and DAC
 To install the Raspberry Pi and DAC HAT, perform the following tasks:
+- Carefully drill out the 4 holes in the corners of the RasPi so that the screws will fit through.
 - Plug the DAC HAT onto the Raspberry Pi, making certain that the pins are aligned.
+- Attach the wooden platform with 2 2" screws behind the amp's power supply.
-- Procure 4 standoffs about 0.125" and 2 about 0,430" that a small screw will fit through
+- Procure 4 standoffs about 0.125" and 2 about 0,430" that the screws will fit through.
+- Drill 4 1/16" pilot holes.
-- Attach the platform behind the power supply.
+- Put the small standoffs over the pilot holes.
+- Put the RasPi/DAC HAT on the 4 standoffs, and put the 2 standoffs on the side opposite the GPIO pins.

 ### Partially install speakers
 To partially install the two midrange speakers, two tweeters, and subwoofer, perform the following tasks: